Sv443/BetterYTM/README-summary.md

   - Press a hotkey on a video/song to switch between YouTube and YouTube Music, while keeping the video time
   - Prevent the "unsaved data" popup that sometimes appears before leaving the site

-... and these are just the notable features, there are many more smaller improvements and bugfixes!
+... and these are just the notable features, there are many more smaller features, improvements and fixes!

 <br>